 London stocks slide on fears of second virus wave

-July 14 (Reuters) - London-listed stocks snapped a two-day gaining streak on Tuesday as health experts warned of a deadly second wave of the COVID-19 pandemic in the UK amid a surge in cases worldwide, while safety equipment maker Halma tumbled on a glum annual forecast.
+July 14 (Reuters) - London-listed stocks snapped two straight sessions of gains on Tuesday as fears of another wave of the COVID-19 pandemic overshadowed signs of a tentative economic recovery in May, while safety equipment maker Halma slumped on a bleak forecast.

-Halma's shares HLMA.L slid 5.9% to the bottom of the FTSE 100 as it said it expected both profit and revenue to fall in its fiscal year 2021 and flagged potential job cuts.
+Halma's shares HLMA.L slid 5.9% after the company said it expected both profit and revenue to fall in its fiscal year 2021 and flagged potential job cuts.

+Tech-heavy investment trust Scottish Mortgage SMT.L fell 5.5%, tracking a sell-off in U.S. and European technology stocks on new coronavirus restrictions in California and simmering U.S.-China tensions.
+MKTS/GLOB

-The blue-chip FTSE 100 .FTSE was down 0.7%, with only a handful of stocks trading higher.
-Financials, health care and consumer staples shares were among the biggest drags on the index.
+The export-laden FTSE 100 .FTSE was down 0.6%, with financials, health care and consumer staples stocks among the biggest drags, but a weaker pound helped it outperform European peers. .EU

 ((Shashank.Nayar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2256))